-We provide expert forensic economics to determine economic losses in legal disputes.
+We provide expert forensic economic consulting services to determine economic losses and damages in legal disputes.

 There is a significant distinction between a forensic accountant and a forensic economist.
 Accountants who often work in the capacity as forensic experts are often inadequately prepared from an experience and education perspective to provide the interpretation a forensic economist can illustrate.
 A forensic accountant’s main focus typically uses a more myopic lens, involving specific details such as information from P&L statements.
-A forensic economist’s focus is on the bigger picture, with a typical scenario including all variables such as work-life expectancy, earnings trends and career arch.
+Forensic economics ecompasses a larger picture, with a typical more probable than not scenario including all variables such as work-life expectancy, earnings trends and career arch.

-A forensic economist not only has the academic background, but the training and experience to ascertain complicated economic matters such as both past and future income loss, financial damages, and other economic losses.
-While forensic accountants are capable at calculating numbers, unless they’re trained and credentialed in the economic sciences, they can provide an opinion that is incomplete.
+Experts in forensic economics have not only the academic background, but the training and experience to ascertain complicated economic matters such as both past and future earnings loss, business income damages, and other economic losses.
+While forensic accountants are capable at calculating numbers, unless they’re trained and credentialed in the economic discipline, they can provide an opinion that is overly simplified or incomplete.
 In simple terms, economists assess and analyze case variables with a larger lens when compared to a forensic accountant.

 What is a Forensic Economist?

-An expert forensic economist is someone who can intelligently look at every financial aspect of income, business earnings, or other economic damages and paint an accurate financial picture of the individual or business.
-We also look at specifics concerning expense items and partnerships to construct an accurate economic assessment of either the individuals or company we’re reviewing.
+A forensic economist is someone who can intelligently look at every measurable aspect of income, business earnings, or other economic damages and paint an accurate monetary picture of the individual or business.
+We also look at specifics concerning expense (ie. cost of labor) items and partnerships to construct an accurate economic assessment of either the individuals or company we’re reviewing.
 This is what separates us from forensic accountants.

 We use a wide variety of forensic audit methods to accomplish this.
-From depositions and court documents to public records such as federal income tax returns, business valuation resources, and partnership agreements, we’ll determine the facts and then write our expert opinions or offer compelling deposition testimony.
+From depositions and court documents to public records such as federal income tax returns, business valuation resources, we’ll determine the facts and then write our expert opinions or offer compelling deposition testimony.

 As forensic economists, we also look at many public and private records that can help us paint a more accurate picture of the before, during, and after economic picture of an individual or business.
 Some of the data that we look at can include, but are not limited to:

-- Records review – We review all files presented to us, including documents such as earnings history, W2 statements, Social Security Administration, federal/state tax returns, State Unemployment, and payroll records, to name just a few.
+We review all files presented to us, including documents such as earnings history, W2 statements, Social Security Administration, federal/state tax returns, State Unemployment, and personnel records, to name just a few.

-- Earnings capacity – From the records review, we can develop intelligent insights into the income potential of the individual or business as we figure out the damages that they sustained.
+From the records review, we can develop intelligent insights into the income potential of the individual or business as we figure out the damages that they sustained (if any).

-- Profit and Loss Calculations – For P&L calculations, we consider past and future income.
-Based upon the available pre-incident records, we can come up with an accurate figure in today’s dollars that accurately represent the loss of earnings of the business or individual.
+For P&L calculations, we consider past revenues and expenses (both variable and fixed) and business income.
+Based upon the available pre-incident records, we can come up with an accurate figure in today’s dollars that accurately represent the loss of earnings to the business or the owner.

 Why Hire a Forensic Economist?

-Cases most often need a baseline of economic theories to initiate the research for an economic loss.
+Cases most often need a baseline of economic theories to initiate the research for determining economic damages.
 The ability to determine what losses were sustained requires this expert knowledge.
-Accounting losses, for example, may be dominated by the measurement of loss as identified by the IRS code of a loss.

 The concept of a loss in earnings capacity, for instance, is not something necessarily picked up in the accounting genre.
-Specifically, an economic analysis will also incorporate the age-earnings-cycle.
+Specifically, a damage analysis may incorporate labor economic theory (recent unemployment and supply and demand of specific vocations).
 This is taught in college-level economics classes.

 An MBA includes significant high-level schooling in finance, high-level economic theories, and the concept of present value.
 An economic expert is much more likely to be sensitive to all of the nuances surrounding present value than an accounting or CPA expert.

 CPA’s also don’t author the research data that forensic economists use.
-From government earnings data to interest rates to work-life-expectancies, all of this valuable information comes from economists, not accountants.
+From government earnings data to interest rates to work-life-expectancies, all of this valuable information comes from government agencies and economists, not accountants.